2023 Super2 Series

-The 2023 Dunlop Series is an ongoing Australian motor racing competition for Supercars as a support series.
-It is the twenty-fourth running of the Supercars Development Series, the second tier of competition in Supercars racing.
+The 2023 Dunlop Series was an Australian motor racing competition for Supercars as a support series.
+It was the twenty-fourth running of the Supercars Development Series, the second tier of competition in Supercars racing.
 Since joining as a class in 2021 this marks at the same time as the sixteenth running of the Super3 Series, the third tier of competition in Supercars racing (Officially in 2019 as the Kumho Tyre Super3 Series).

-It will be the first year, Super2 class will run the Gen2 cars (Holden Commodore ZB and Ford Mustang GT).
-Super3 class will run the older Project Blueprint and Car of the Future vehicles.
+It was the first year that the Super2 class will run the Gen2 cars (Holden Commodore ZB and Ford Mustang GT), while the Super3 class ran the older Project Blueprint and Car of the Future vehicles.

+The Super2 Class was won by Kai Allen in a Holden ZB Commodore, while the Super3 class was won by Jobe Stewart in a Holden VF Commodore.